 A student who changes residential status from resident to nonresident for fall semester, and notifies the Office of Student Affairs on or after June 1 and before July 1, will be charged $500.
 Students notifying the Office of Student Affairs on or after July 1 will be charged $750.
 For a change of residency status after the first day of fall classes, per diem charges for room and board will be applied to the student’s account in addition to the fine.
 See the Office of Residence Life for more information.

 Associated Colleges of the Midwest (ACM) Programs

-Emergency loans are approved by the Business Office for a maximum of $400.
+Emergency loans are approved by the Student Accounts Office for a maximum of $400.
 The approved loan is presented to the Cashier in order to obtain the funds, and payments for the loan are made to the Cashier.
-Any unpaid student loans are placed on your account at the end of the semester with a penalty of $25.
+Any unpaid student loans are placed on your account at the end of the semester with a penalty of 10% of the loan balance.
 Loans are subject to interest charges and are only approved under specific situations.
 Students that default on repaying an emergency loan will no longer be eligible to receive funds under the program.